• Skip to main content

 Seefeld

-✔ Top area to stay for lakeside attractions and fine dining
+✔ Top district to stay in Zurich for lakeside attractions and fine dining

 To the east of Lake Zurich, you’ll discover the laid-back Seefeld neighbourhood.
-It’s known for its sprawling promenade by the lake.
+This area is known for its sprawling promenade by the lake.

 If you enjoy fun in the sun or being close to the water, you’ll have a good time in Seefeld, but there isn’t much else to do.
-In fact, it’s easy to overlook this neighbourhood when planning a Zurich itinerary.
+In fact, it’s easy to overlook this neighbourhood when planning out your Zurich itinerary.

-The lake is the main reason to choose Seefeld for your stay.
+The lake is the main reason to choose Seefeld when nailing down where to stay in Zurich.
 All types of shops line the lakefront.
 While it doesn’t have lots of historic sites, it has many great restaurants.
 The fine dining options in Seefeld will leave you wanting to extend your stay.

 It is also quieter compared to other areas of the city, making it a top choice for families and those wanting to escape the typical tourist traps.